 A detailed guide on the 10 most important factors that influence car insurance rates

-How much can you save on auto insurance in Illinois?
+How much can you save on car insurance in Illinois?

-If you compare car insurance quotes, you could enjoy an annual saving of around 36% on a full coverage policy in Illinois.
+By comparing car insurance quotes, you can save an average of 36% per year for a full coverage policy in Illinois.

 Car insurance discounts in Illinois: Save on premiums